floswald/parallelTest/readme.md

 # mpitest repo

 In this repository I collect a couple of mpi-related tests.
-All tests are performed in the R language.
+There are tests R and pure Cpp.
 I use R and MPI with [R package snow](http://cran.r-project.org/web/packages/snow/index.html).

 ## clusterTime